 What is does it taste like?

 The Overriding flavor is toasted Sesame.
 The Soy adds a pleasant saltiness along with some savory notes and then the tuna comes through in the background.
 There is the hit of sweet and tang from the onions in there too.
-That all sounds terribly pretentious but the point is it is not overtly fishy.
+That all sounds terribly pretentious but the point is it is not overly fishy.

 It is that Slightly Salty, Savoury Toasted Sesame hit that instantly takes you to the Hawaiin Islands.
 It’s so overtly Polynesian and just the smell is all it takes to carry you away to the land of blue seas, golden sands, and gentle turtles.
-If one taste and Flavour sums up Hawaii for us it’s the intense toasted flavor of Poke.
+If one taste and Flavour sums up Hawaii for us it’s the rich toasted flavor of Poke.

 Is it Really Raw?